1974–75 NBA season: Finals

-Washington-Golden State did not have the sizzle that Boston-Golden State would have had in the eyes of some.
-But then the Bullets, still glowing from their win over Boston, barely showed up anyway.
+Although many people and players were expecting a Boston-Warriors Final, a Washington-Warriors Final was still a match up that could bring excitement.
+But then the Bullets were unable to match the heroics they pulled off in the Eastern Conference Finals to beat Boston.
 The Warriors won Game 1 on the road 101–95, then won Games 2 and 3 at home, 92–91 and 109–101, respectively.
 Washington fans now expected the Bullets to come out blazing, and for Hayes and Unseld to take over the paint.
-Rookie Keith Wilkes, the local UCLA favorite, was quietly having a strong playoffs at power forward.
+Rookie Keith Wilkes, fresh from playing at local UCLA, was quietly having a strong playoffs at power forward.
 He was listed at 6'7 and 190 pounds, and was opposite the 6'10 240-pound Hayes.
 Barry and Wilkes were the only Warriors scorers over 15 points per game in the series, and two Warriors starters averaged less than 10 points per game.
 However, Game 4 was a one-point win, 96–95, and the Warriors pulled a remarkable sweep to win the series 4–0.

 Wilt Chamberlain had never won the title as a Warrior center, but now Cliff Ray had in his first try.
-Rick Barry averaged 28 points to be the star, but coach Al Attles' team had hustled and sweated throughout to key one of the most unusual and impressive championships ever.
+Rick Barry averaged 28 points to be the star, but coach Al Attles' team had hustled throughout to clinch a third championship for the Warriors.